 9 High Paying And Easy Tech Jobs To Start With As A Non-Techie

 1.)
 IT Project Manager

 IT project management is one of the easy tech jobs to start with as a non techie.
 Although similar to project managing roles of other industries, IT project management focuses on meeting IT needs of an organization.
 You will be in charge of overseeing everything.
-Including planning, delegating, executing tasks to meet the organization’s goals.
+Including planning, delegating, and executing tasks to meet the organization’s goals.